testdiageo/integration-hub/replit.md

 ## Overview

-Integration Hub is a full-stack web application that provides intelligent data integration capabilities through automated field mapping and transformation logic generation.
-The system features a comprehensive 5-step workflow: users upload source and target data files, validate XSLT transformations, generate AI-powered field mappings, generate transformation logic, and deploy integrations.
-The application includes XSLT validation capabilities that allow users to test XML transformations against expected outputs with detailed confidence scoring and error reporting.
+Integration Hub is a full-stack SaaS web application that provides intelligent data integration capabilities through automated field mapping and transformation logic generation.
+The platform features a beautiful marketing website with homepage, blog, and pricing pages, plus a comprehensive 6-step integration workflow.
+Users upload source and target data files, receive AI-powered field mappings, generate XSLT and DataWeave transformations, validate results, and download production-ready code.
+The application is designed for commercial B2B launch with Stripe payment integration (ready to configure) and complete SEO optimization.

 ## User Preferences